Cubs SS Russell joining Triple-A Iowa to prepare for return

 CHICAGO — Cubs shortstop Addison Russell is joining Triple-A Iowa to prepare for his return from a 40-game suspension for violating Major League Baseball’s domestic violence policy.

 Russell is expected to play when Iowa begins a nine-game homestand Wednesday night against Nashville.
-The 25-year-old had stayed in Arizona to work out after the Cubs broke camp for the start of the season.
+He had stayed in Arizona to work out after the Cubs broke camp for the start of the season.

+Manager Joe Maddon said John Baker, who works in Chicago’s front office, recently watched Russell play.

+“He said he’s hitting the ball extremely well,” Maddon said before Tuesday night’s game against the Los Angeles Dodgers.
+“I know he’s eager and anxious to get out there.
+So one thing at a time, just get him playing, see how that’s going and then after that we’ll make our call.”

-Barring any postponements, Russell would be eligible to return to the Cubs for their series opener against St. Louis on May 3 at Wrigley Field.
+Barring any postponements, Russell would be eligible to return to Chicago for its series opener against St. Louis on May 3 at Wrigley Field.

+The 25-year-old Russell was once considered one of baseball’s top young shortstops.
+He was selected by Oakland in the first round of the 2012 amateur draft and traded to Chicago in the July 2014 deal that moved pitchers Jeff Samardzija and Jason Hammel to the Athletics.

+Russell helped the Cubs win the World Series three years ago, batting .238 with 21 homers and 95 RBIs in 151 games.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports